alphasights/sneakers_handlers/README.md

     $ gem install sneakers_handlers

-For a more detailed explanation of how the backoff handler works, check out the [blog post](https://m.alphasights.com/exponential-backoff-with-rabbitmq-78386b9bec81) we wrote about it.

 ## Development

 After checking out the repository, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests (you will need to have a real `RabbitMQ` instance running).
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.